ARQ-CRISP/Robotics-AI-Mini-School/tasks.md

 ***Your code should consist of::***

 - Create a ROS node that reads the information provided by the input node.
-By reading this information, the node should also control the arms to perform grasping the object.
+By reading this information, the node should also move the arms to a position that would enable grasping the object.
+The code we provide performs the grasping and shaking.

-- Update the launch file to activate the node.
+- Update the launch file to activate the node you have created.

 Your graph should look like this:

+---

+**TEAMS:**

 [![Teams](teamsb.png)]()